 - Snare drum (rudimental or concert).

 While the excerpts you choose may be performed on the same instrument, the demonstration of your abilities on two instruments is highly encouraged.
+Major and melodic minor scale demonstration highly recommended.
 The length of your selections should not exceed more than 10 minutes total.

 For a piano audition, prepare a total of three songs, selecting one song from each of the following categories: